 I’m concerned about my child “escaping” and running into the pool while we’re not looking.
 Are the pools gated?

-Disney is in the process of adding fencing/gates to their main feature pools, eventually they will all be gated, but currently many do not have perimeter fencing.
-Very few of the resort small quiet pools are fenced.
-In general, it’s very easy to access water areas.
+Disney has added fencing/gates to their main feature pools, however kids are quick and could slip in when someone else opens the gate to enter.
 Be sure to keep an eye on the little ones whenever you’re outdoors at your Disney resort, particularly during non-lifeguard hours.

 Can I use the pool at a resort other than the one I’m staying at?